velvetweatly/ChainWarden/README.md

   RFC 5280 path validation rules.
 It covers basic constraints, key usage, extended key usage parsing, and path length only.
 - The DER reader targets the specific fields listed above.
-It measures RSA key
+It measures RSA key sizes but does not size elliptic curve or Ed25519 keys, so weak key detection applies to RSA only.
+- Expiry cliff bucketing is anchored at the earliest expiry in the pool and uses fixed width windows.
+It groups nearby expiries, it does not cluster them adaptively, so two certificates one day apart can land in different buckets if they straddle a window boundary.

+## Design decisions